-- Ensure a consistent and calm, whole school approach to, and use of language for promoting positive behaviour - Deliver the Schools Golden Promises and sanctions consistently and fairly - Create a positive and purposeful learning environment that promotes and supports positive behaviour - Talk to the children in a friendly and respectful manner - Adopt a firm but kind manner when we need to support a child with their behaviour - Model positive behaviours and build relationships - Explain, in child-friendly language, the consequences of their actions - Ensure our children are polite, happy and considerate of others' feelings - Meet and greet at the door - Plan lessons that engage, challenge and meet the needs of all learners - Use a visible recognition mechanism throughout every lesson (e.g., Recognition boards) - Be calm and give 'take up time' when going through the steps - Try to pre-empt and prevent behaviours - Never ignore or walk past learners who are behaving badly.
+- Ensure a consistent and calm, whole school approach to, and use of language for promoting positive behaviour - Deliver the Schools Golden Promises and consequences consistently and fairly - Create a positive and purposeful learning environment that promotes and supports positive behaviour - Talk to the children in a friendly and respectful manner - Adopt a firm but kind manner when we need to support a child with their behaviour - Model positive behaviours and build relationships - Explain, in child-friendly language, the consequences of their actions

+- Ensure our children are polite, happy and considerate of others' feelings - Meet and greet at the door - Plan lessons that engage, challenge and meet the needs of all learners - Use a visible recognition mechanism throughout every lesson (e.g., Recognition boards) - Be calm and give 'take up time' when going through the steps - Try to pre-empt and prevent behaviours - Never ignore or walk past learners who are behaving badly.

-Under the DFE guidance of Behaviour and discipline in schools 2016.
+Under the DFE guidance of Behaviour in schools 2024.
 All Staff have statutory authority to discipline pupils whose behaviour is unacceptable, who break the school rules or who fail to follow a reasonable instruction (Section 90 and 91 of the Education and Inspections Act 2006).
-Staff are allowed to
+Staff are allowed to:

-- Search pupils for prohibited items including those listed in the Behaviour and discipline in schools advice 2016 and confiscate pupils' property - To use reasonable force or other physical contact - To discipline beyond the school gate - To work with other local agencies to assess the needs of pupils who display disruptive behavior
+- Search pupils for prohibited items including those listed in the Searching, screening and confiscation 2022 and confiscate pupils' property - To use reasonable force or other physical contact - To discipline beyond the school gate - To work with other local agencies to assess the needs of pupils who display disruptive behaviour

 All members of staff are responsible for promoting high standards of behaviour at all times.
-The Head Teacher, or in their absence the Deputy Head Teacher, has the responsibility for giving fixed-term suspensions to individual children for serious acts of mis behaviour.
-The Head Teacher may permanently exclude a child for repeated, or very serious, acts of anti-social behaviour.
-This action is only taken after the school governors have been notified.
+The Headteacher, or in their absence the Deputy Headteacher, has the responsibility for giving fixed-term suspensions to individual children for serious acts of mis-behaviour.
+The Headteacher may permanently exclude a child for repeated, or very serious, acts of anti-social behaviour.
+This action is only taken after the school Local Committee Members have been notified.